openshift/sippy/config/README.md

 The Prow section of the configuration contains a URL, pointing to the prowjob.js endpoint which contains a JSON file of all ProwJob's from the last 12 hours or so.

+## Suites

+Sippy expects every test it imports to belong to a test suite, this list of suites will tell Sippy which ones to import.
+Others will be ignored.

 ## Releases

 Releases is a map of releases, containing the release name, and possibly a list of regexp matchers or explicit list of